Know the Laws: Puerto Rico

 - Cruel treatment or serious insults against the other spouse;

-- Abandonment of the other spouse for more than a year;
+- Abandonment of the other spouse for more than one year;

 - Total sexual impotence that is incurable and that began after the marriage;